flippant/parse/README.md

 `//parse autoexport [file name]`
 Automatically exports database every 500 actions.
 This interval can be changed in settings under autoexport_interval.
 Use command again with no file name, or 'off' to turn it off.

+### Settings
+For now, refer to the Excel Spreadsheet for a brief description of Parse settings.